Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

-We show that for active particles in a 2D fluid, the equations of motion give rise to a geometric Hamiltonian description.
-We further show that when particle's orientations are aligned, such as in a flocking mode, symmetries of the Hamiltonian give rise to structural conservation laws, which limit the angular spread of the particles resulting in sharp lines at a given tilt.
-This type of Hamiltonian description has been prevalent for vortices in an ideal fluid \cite{Onsager1949, Newton2001, Aref1982}, more recently also for rotors in a viscous flow \cite{Lenz2003, lenz2004membranes, yeo2015collective, Lushi2015, Oppenheimer2019, Oppenheimer2021}, for sedimenting disk arrays \cite{Chajwa2020, Chajwa2019}, and for a swimmer or two interacting with a flow or an external field \cite{Zottl2012, Stark2016, Bolitho2020}.
+At equilibrium, material structural states can be predicted and designed using an energetic description.
+Since structure encodes function, the energetic framework is a powerful tool in natural sciences.
+Yet, structural states are not prerogative of equilibrium --- structure also emerges in many-body systems, far from equilibrium, where canonical conservation laws fail \cite{vicsek1995novel}.
+For example, in Turing patterns \cite{turing1990chemical}, and in phase separation in biological and synthetic microswimmers \cite{palacci2013, cates2015motility, ben2022cooperation}.
+In such systems, prediction becomes impossible without monitoring the full dynamical evolution of the many degrees of freedom, e.g., by agent-based simulations \cite{saintillan2007orientational,Nguyen2010, Lushi2014,saintillan2013active, manikantan2020tunable, lauga2021zigzag}, or a continuum description \cite{Toner2005, marchetti2013hydrodynamics, miles2019active}.
+At equilibrium, finding the energy of a given state amounts to formulating its Hamiltonian, which is readily derived when the microscopic interactions are known.
+By contrast, even when the microscopic hydrodynamic interactions between active particles are known at great precision, an equivalent, general, Hamiltonian framework remains elusive.

+Here we show that for active particles in a 2D fluid, the equations of motion give rise to a geometric Hamiltonian description.
+We further show that when particles' orientations are aligned, such as in a flock, symmetries of the Hamiltonian limit the angular spread of the particles, resulting in an emergent structure of sharp lines at a given angle.
+This description applies to motile swimmers, such as bacteria \cite{Drescher2010, thery2020self}, and also to fixed active particles, such as proteins applying forces on the membrane \cite{oppenheimer2011plane}.
+An analogous geometric Hamiltonian proved useful for vortices in an ideal fluid \cite{Onsager1949, Newton2001, Aref1982}, and more recently also for active rotors in a viscous flow \cite{Lenz2003, lenz2004membranes, yeo2015collective, Lushi2015, Oppenheimer2019, oppenheimer2022hyperuniformity}, for sedimenting disk arrays \cite{Chajwa2020, Chajwa2019, bolitho2022overdamped}, and for a swimmer or two interacting with a flow or an external field \cite{Zottl2012, Stark2016, Bolitho2020}.
 We consider hydrodynamic interactions between microscopic organisms such that inertia is negligible, and the governing equations are Stoke's equations.
-A driven active particle is force-free.
+An active particle is force-free.
 Thus, to a leading order, it will generate a flow of a force-dipole given by $0=-\nabla p+\mu \nabla^2\vb{v}+\vb{D}\boldsymbol{:}\nabla \delta(\vb{r})$, where $\mu$ is the viscosity, $\vb{D}$ is the magnitude of the force dipole, and $\boldsymbol{:}$ is a double dot product.
-Assuming incompressibility gives also $\boldsymbol{\nabla}\cdot\vb{v}=0$.
-The resulting flow can be decomposed into an anti-symmetric part, a ``rotlet", and a symmetric part, a ``stresslet".
+For an incompressible fluid ($\boldsymbol{\nabla}\cdot\vb{v}=0$) the resulting flow can be decomposed into an anti-symmetric part, a ``rotlet", and a symmetric part, a ``stresslet".
 They are compactly written in polar coordinates as